-- 13.1 Where a teacher is dismissed for serious misconduct (or may have been dismissed for serious misconduct if the teacher had not resigned) the School must consider whether to refer the circumstances to the Department of Education and Teaching Regulation Agency under section 141D of the Education Act 2002 which came into force on 1 April 2012. - 13.2 Where a person working within the School (whether a teacher or not) is dismissed or would have been dismissed if they had not resigned because that person committed conduct: - (a) which endangered a child or was likely to endanger a child the School must refer that person to the Disclosure & Barring Service ("DBS") under section 35 of the Safeguarding Vulnerable Groups Act 2006.

-- (b) which, if repeated against or in relation to a child, would endanger that child or would be likely to endanger him - (c) involving sexual material relating to children (including possession of such material) - (d) involving sexually explicit images depicting violence against human beings (including possession of such images) - (e) of a sexual nature involving a child
+- 13.1 Where a teacher is dismissed for serious Misconduct (or may have been dismissed for serious Misconduct if the teacher had not resigned) the School must consider whether to refer the circumstances to the Department for Education and the Teaching Regulation Agency. - 13.2 Where a person working within the School (whether a teacher or not) is dismissed or would have been dismissed if they had not resigned because that person committed conduct: - (a) which endangered a child or was likely to endanger a child; - (b) which, if repeated against or in relation to a child, would endanger that child or would be likely to endanger them; - (c) involving sexual material relating to children (including possession of such material); - (d) involving sexually explicit images depicting violence against human beings (including possession of such images); - (e) of a sexual nature involving a child the School must refer that person to the Disclosure & Barring Service ("DBS").